 As an animal model, zebrafish (Danio rerio) have swum to prominence in the last two decades.
 A combination of genetic, physical, and economic factors make these little striped fish ideal for various types of research.
 As scientific research methods evolve, the zebrafish model provides a valid, whole living organism alternative to costly mammalian in vivo methods.

-In this article, we’ll review everything you need to know about how Zebrafish are used in research, including what they are, why they’re a good animal model, the 3Rs, the type of research you can conduct using Zebrafish, and much more.
-Discover what makes these freshwater minnows from South Asia unique and how they’re contributing to scientific breakthroughs in drug toxicology, neurophysiology, disease biology and other areas.
+In this article, we’ll review everything you need to know about Zebrafish research, including the type of research you can conduct using Zebrafish, what they are, why they’re a good animal model, the 3Rs, and much more.
+Discover what makes these freshwater minnows from South Asia unique and how they’re contributing to scientific breakthroughs in drug toxicology, neurophysiology, disease biology, and other areas.

 - Zebrafish Facts in Science: Everything You Need to Know About This Animal Model